 Ever since I got into this industry over 25 years ago, I’ve wanted to find a way to consolidate my experience into some sort of platform that would allow others to benefit from it – and at the same time, allow me to benefit from whom I’m talking at that time.

 LinkedIn is one of my favourite platforms, and I’ve met literally thousands of like minded professionals there other the time my account has been active.
 And so, one morning during my usual commute to work, I hit upon an idea.
 Why not have a platform where these like minded professionals could share their experience, connect with others, and essentially add to their existing skill set, or discuss a particular subject in more detail ?
 Initially, I thought that LinkedIn would actually be the place to do this.
-However, or would seem that it isn’t – it’s a business network mostly aimed at sales, recruitment agencies, bitcoin enthusiasts, and those who post pictures of their dogs or what they’ve eaten for dinner that night.
-Sadly, LinkedIn is unfortunately deteriorating under the load of those who are only on the platform to promote themselves with posts ending “do you agree ?”, and those who want to promote zero to hero stories.
+However, it would seem that it isn’t – its a business network mostly aimed at sales, recruitment agencies, Bitcoin enthusiasts,, and those who want to promote “zero to hero” stories.

 I like a success story as much as anyone else – I’m effectively an “underdog” myself.
 I didn’t go to university, nor do I have a degree – but I realised an opportunity to create a platform that people would actually want to use in terms of technology and its many associated facets.

 I even looked at Reddit (yes, I know – I wasn’t feeling well at the time :)), and to be honest, could never understand how something that looks like it was written in the 80’s could ever have become the success it has today.
 The reason ?
 The content.
 Remove the eye candy of today’s platforms, and if the content isn’t up to scratch from the engagement perspective, people won’t stay.
-Quora is another platform that probably Congress close to what I was looking to create, but it’s not quite there in my view.
+Quora and Medium are examples of platforms that probably came close to what I was looking to create, but “not quite there” in my view.
 Stack Overflow ?
 Well, yes, but unless you’re Einstein or the most knowledgeable person on the face of this planet, you’ll find it hard even fitting in – or convincing others that your question doesn’t “smell like homework”.